Українська

 The palace building is one-story, stone, rectangular in plan, with a strictly symmetrical composition of facades.
 Further in the park is the treasury building with a second floor added, which changed the original appearance of the building.

-The park in Tynytsia was founded at the same time as the Sokyryntsi park by the efforts of Hryhoriy Galagan in the first half of the 19th century.
+The park in Tynytsia was founded at the same time as the Sokyryntsi park by the efforts of Hryhorii Galagan in the first half of the 19th century.
 In general, a complex planning system of several park sites with alleys has been preserved.
 The architectural structure of the park is very interesting: four alleys - spruce, maple, chestnut and linden - converge in rays to the center.

 Until 2006, there was a vocational school on the territory of the complex.
 At the moment, the buildings and the park are in a deplorable condition.